 This increase has major impacts for Quebecers, especially since it:

-For more than 10 years, yearly insured losses caused by natural disasters in Canada have totalled $1 billion or more.
-Over the past five years, the average is $2.2 billion per year:
+For more than 10 years, the costs of insured catastrophic losses in Canada continues to rise.
+In 2024, they broke a record and reached $9.1 billion and over the past five years, the average is $4.3 billion per year:

-In Québec, the trend has been similar over the past decade, with the cost of insured catastrophic claims averaging more than$200 million per year for the past five years.
+In Québec, the trend has been similar with the cost of insured catastrophic claims averaging more than $877 million per year for the past five years.

 Whether you are an owner, co-owner or tenant, your home insurance basic policy covers most events, sometimes referred to as “Acts of God”.